+Blue-collar lunch ideas don't have to be extravagant or complicated.
+Consider sending small groups out to lunch on their own at a nearby restaurant of their choice.
 Breaking bread is a form of social bonding, and it’s most effective in a small group of 3-5 people.
 Anything larger than that and you run the risk of not everyone being able to participate in the conversation.

 A key consideration for this type of team building activity: Make sure to send them off with the company credit card (and agreed upon spending limits) in hand, or offer to cater in.